Inpatient psychiatric care is available at NYU Langone’s Tisch Hospital to people who need immediate and intensive mental healthcare.

 Our nursing staff cares for people experiencing both medical and behavioral healthcare issues.
 This allows patients who are being treated at Tisch Hospital for another condition to continue receiving their needed medical care while they are in the inpatient psychiatric unit.

-Most people are admitted to our inpatient psychiatric unit after being treated in the Ronald O. Perelman Center for Emergency Services, but we also accept self-referrals and referrals from doctors and mental health professionals.
+Most people are admitted to our inpatient psychiatric unit after being treated in the Ronald O. Perelman Center for Emergency Services.
+In some instances, we accept patients from outside hospitals.

 Patients must be age 18 or older.
 The average length of stay is seven to eight days.
 We accept insurance and assure confidentiality and privacy.
 For more information, please call 212-263-5567.